APEX-AI/Docs/technical-whitepaper.md

 # APEX - Technical Whitepaper

 # Abstract
 Bitcoin and Ethereum mark an important evolution in computer science.
-Blockchain technology and decentralized computing could potentially be more transformative than the internet itself.
-Decentralized computing and value transfer allow nacient systems to evolve at an exponentail pace.
-We must build systems to manage this process.
+You wouldn't say this 3 years ago, but today it's not hard to imagine Blockchain technology being just as, if not more transformative than the internet itself.
+The development of decentralized computing with the advent of value transfer will propel nacient systems to evolve at an exponentail pace.
+We must build intelligent systems to manage this process.

 APEX represents an evolution in the blockchain ecosystem whereby a present and evolving intelligence system will determine the best course for creation, distribution and redemption of smart tokens.